The weights of simple modules in Category $\mathscr{O}$ for Kac-Moody algebras: Three invariants of highest weight modules

 \begin{cor} For any $V$, $\conv V$ is the Minkowski sum of $\conv W_{I_V}(\lambda)$ and the cone $\R^{\geqslant 0} W_{I_V}(\pi_{I \setminus I_V})$. \end{cor}

 \begin{proof} By Theorem \ref{intgrp}, we reduce to the case of $V$ a parabolic Verma module.
 Now the result follows from the Ray Decomposition \ref{ray} and Equation \eqref{Everma}. \end{proof}

 \begin{re} For $\g$ semisimple, the main theorem \ref{intgrp} and the Ray Decomposition \ref{ray} imply that the convex hull of weights of any highest weight module $V$ is a $W_{I_V}$-invariant polyhedron.
-To our knowledge, this was known for many but not all highest weight modules \cite{Kh1}.
+To our knowledge, this was known for many but not all highest weight modules by recent work \cite{Kh1}, and prior to that only for parabolic Verma modules.
 We develop many other applications of the main theorem to the convex geometry of $\conv V$, including the classification of its faces and their inclusions, in the companion work \cite{DK2}. \end{re}

+For completeness, we record here the description of the extremal rays of the convex shape $\conv V$, which is only implicit in the work \cite{DK2}.